About Manhattan College

 Today Manhattan College identifies itself as a Catholic college in the Lasallian tradition.
 That tradition has continued to characterize the special educational experience offered by the College over its long history.
 Its constant focus has been the education of the disadvantaged.
 From its beginning, the College has paid particular attention to educating first-generation college students, and was an early proponent of access to disadvantaged and minority students, establishing special scholarship funds as early as 1938.
 That commitment continues today and is evident in Manhattan’s diverse student body, many of whom are the first in their families to attend college, and most of whom are supported by significant financial aid.

-The College continues to realize the objectives stated in its first catalog by maintaining a full range of programs in the liberal arts and sciences, combined with professional programs in engineering, business, and education.
+The College continues to realize the objectives stated in its first catalog by maintaining a full range of programs in the liberal arts and sciences, combined with professional programs in engineering, business, and health professions.
 The quality of the undergraduate programs is demonstrated in many ways, for example, in the presence on campus of chapters of prestigious honor societies such as Phi Beta Kappa, Sigma Xi, and Tau Beta Pi.

 Over the years, Manhattan College has seen many changes, and yet it maintains its deep commitment to its heritage and ideals.
 What were a predominantly Christian Brothers faculty has become predominantly lay and includes a significant percentage of women.
 The College became coeducational and accepted its first women undergraduate students in 1973.
 Currently, women comprise almost half of the full-time undergraduate student body.